 This isn’t unreasonable advice.
 Trying to force toilet training on an unwilling child is a bad idea.
 Children may respond by trying to withhold urine or stool, increasing the risk of a urinary tract infection or constipation.
 A coercive approach could also increase your child’s anxieties and fears — causing more potty training problems (Schmidt 2004b).

-But you don’t have to simply wait it out.
+You can read more about this in my article, “Signs of toilet training readiness.”
+But, as I note there, you don’t have to simply wait it out if you decide your child ready.
 Instead, use the time to familiarize your child with the steps people take when they need to use the toilet.

 For more ideas about preparing your child for toilet training, read these evidence-based tips.